Island Climate Update

 A monthly summary of the climate in the tropical South Pacific islands, with an outlook for the coming months.

-The Southern Oscillation Index (SOI) was in the neutral range during September-November (+0.1), while the November value was -0.1 (in the neutral range), a decrease since last month.
+The Southern Oscillation Index (SOI) was in the La Niña range during January-March (+0.5), while the March value was +0.9 (in the La Niña range).

-The South Pacific Convergence Zone was located slightly south of its climatological normal position during November.
+The South Pacific Convergence Zone (SPCZ) was located slightly south of its climatological normal position during March.

-During December-February, model guidance favours an enhancement in convective forcing over the western Pacific and Maritime Continent, consistent with a developing La Niña.
-This may lead to enhanced rainfall for some countries such as Palau, Federated States of Micronesia, Marshall Islands, and southern Papua New Guinea east to Fiji (based on the decile precipitation forecast for December and December-February; see pages 6-7 for more information).
+During April-June, model guidance favours an enhancement in convective forcing over the western Pacific and Melanesia, collocated with the warmest sea-surface temperatures and position of the SPCZ.
+This may lead to enhanced rainfall for some island groups such as Guam, the Northern Marianas, and southern Papua New Guinea east to Vanuatu.
+However, drier than normal conditions are likely to persist for some island groups along the equator (see pages 6-7 for more information).

 Download